matfantinel/fantinel.dev/README.md

 # Inspirations

-* Thanks to [Jekyll Now](https://github.com/barryclark/jekyll-now) for providing the base for this project;
 * Thanks to the elementary OS team for publishing [their own blog's code](https://github.com/elementary/blog-template) for me to use as inspiration for the code;
 * This website's looks are inspired by [Ghost.org](https://ghost.org)'s [Casper theme](https://github.com/TryGhost/Casper).

 # Building & Running Locally